skiral/gilgamesh-token-contract/solidity-best-practices.md

 // watch for changes
 event.watch(function(error, result){
     // result will contain various information
-    // including the argumets given to the Deposit
+    // including the arguments given to the Deposit
     // call.
     if (!error)
         console.log(result);